-- Empty or learn to free the type mechanism when it comes up (beware, the type mechanism never disappears completely).
+- Empty or learn to free the type mechanism when it comes up (the type mechanism never disappears completely).
 Where there is emptiness, there is room and space to receive.

 - Reconnect with the higher qualities.
 The highest quality is that of love; the other higher qualities such as compassion, mercy, loving kindness, gratitude, serenity, courage etc. are derived from this.
 This is the path (and practice) to open our heart to what is higher/greater than us.
 Some call and experience this as god, others as love or the higher self.

-- Ask ourselves deeply: “Does this (behaviour, thought, feeling) come from ego/type mechanism or the Self?”For example: am I really doing this for the other person or if I’m honest, am I doing it more for myself?
+- Ask ourselves deeply: “Does this (behaviour, thought, feeling) come from ego/type mechanism or from my true self?”For example: am I really doing this for the other person or if I’m honest, am I doing it more for myself?

 Most of us find it hard to move beyond our illusions about life; we experience fear and/or anger.
 Fear shows up as an impulse towards flight, and anger as an impulse towards fight.
 These kinds of emotions are a signal that a defence mechanism has been triggered, that reality isn’t being accepted.